emperorofmars/nna_unity/readme.md

 The `c-twist` component will be converted in Unity into a `RotationConstraint`:
 ![](./Docs/img/unity_twist-bone_component.png)

-If you wanted to define a `$nna-multinode` component in Blender, you would have to create one or more `Empty` objects and parent them to the appropriate bone.
-This is clunky, perhaps I will create a Blender counterpart to this eventually.

 ## How it works
 Assume the following hirachy: `Hips` → `UpperLeg.R` → `UpperLegTwist.R`
 In order to define a `c-twist` (Twist Constraint) component on the `UpperLegTwist.R` node which uses `Hips` as the source, rename it the following way: